Nonlinear Programming

 Note

-Before trying out the code snippets, please ensure that you have completed the installation of PyOptInterface with correct dependencies via pip install pyoptinterface[nlp] and nonlinear solver (IPOPT) as described in the Getting Started section.
+Before trying out the code snippets, please ensure that you have completed the installation of PyOptInterface with correct dependencies via pip install pyoptinterface[nlp] and solvers that support nonlinear programming (IPOPT, COPT, Gurobi) as described in the Getting Started section.

 model = ipopt.Model()